Harfenlabor/harfenlabor.com/exampleSite/content/research/zwischen-den-seiten-day-two.md

 subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "The second day morning session saw symposium contributions on the topic of Regionalities, and a concert-lecture.
 The afternoon was devoted to Single-Action Harp: Construction and Playing.
-The day was rounded off with the evening concert Tullochgorum – Haydn – Harp – Scotland. " timeline_tag = [] title = "Zwischen den Seiten, Day Two" type = "Research" zwischen_category = "EVENT INFO"
+The day was rounded off with the evening concert Tullochgorum – Haydn – Harp – Scotland. " timeline_tag = [] title = "Zwischen den Saiten, Day Two" type = "Research" zwischen_category = "EVENT INFO"